Payroll Information for Treasurers

 Note: Pension and benefits are not paid on compensation for books.

-Employees are enrolled in the ELCIC pension and benefits plans bases on eligibility.
-Please go to employment events – new plan member to review the eligibility and to complete the required forms.
-Information on the contibution and premium rates.
+Employees are enrolled in the ELCIC pension and benefits plans based on eligibility.
+Please go to Life Events – Employer and look for “New Employee” to review the eligibility and enrollment requirements.
+There is also information about the forms to complete, with the actual forms found on the ‘Forms & Worksheets‘ page.

 CPP pensionable income is earned income on which CPP premiums must be paid.
 This includes base salary plus the taxable benefits of life insurance premiums, housing equity allowance, and book allowance.
 The exclusions from CPP Pensionable Income are the fair rental value of the parsonage and utilities or a housing allowance (where there is no parsonage) and as long as the employee is eligible for the clergy housing deduction and provides the required documents.